 All in all, REGALITY is an undisputed top release, easily one of the best albums of 2017.
 With this album, TRIGGER have finally achieved their well deserved title as royalty in the 2.5D idol scene.

-“REGALITY” is available for purchase on CDJAPAN for all overseas fans.
+“REGALITY” is available for purchase at CDJAPAN.